AJQuinn/emd-mirror/doc/joss/paper.md

 Decomposition offers a potential solution defined by the sift-algorithm; a data-adaptive decomposition that separates a signal into a set of Intrinsic Mode Functions (IMFs) that permit physically interpretable Hilbert transforms [@Huang1998] and subsequent analysis of instantaneous frequency.
-Crucially the sift is able to efficiently isolate and describe non-linear and non-stationary signal features as it works on adaptive, local data segments without prescribing that features remain consistent across the entire signal.
+Crucially, the sift is able to efficiently isolate and describe non-linear and non-stationary signal features as it works on adaptive, local data segments without prescribing that features remain consistent across the entire signal.